Skip to content

 Table 3: Microwave Oven - Output Name Dictionary

-InitThe VFSM starts here-In the initialization phase no actions are required
+InitThe VFSM starts here-In the initialization phase, no actions are required

-IdleEntering the state (entry action)Swip_Timeout_OnThe swip object has to be activated
+IdleEntering the state (entry action)Swip_Timeout_OnThe SWIP object has to be activated

 Door_ClosedLampOff